 The acceptance of risk is the core business of VRCO as a composite reinsurance entity.
-In order to achieve its strategic objectives, VRCO has identified and defined all key material risks that VRCO is exposed to for the purpose of monitoring the exposure to each risk.
+In order to achieve its strategic objectives, VRCO has identified and defined all key material risks that VRCO is exposed to for monitoring the exposure to each risk.

-To support the process of reviewing and monitoring these material risks, VRCO has developed a risk appetite framework and risk management system and policy suite which includes the documentation of all key material risks in a risk register, which forms a central part of the company's monitoring and reporting activities.
+To support the process of reviewing and monitoring these material risks, VRCO has developed a risk appetite framework and risk management system and policy suite which includes the documentation of all key material risks in a risk register, which forms a central part of VRCO's monitoring and reporting activities.